tc-functors/docs/src/content/docs/introduction/concepts.md

 description: Tc concepts
 ---

-Cloud Functors has 3 core concepts: Entity Abstraction, Namespacing and Composition.
+A Cloud Functor has 3 core concepts: Entity Abstraction, Namespacing and Composition.

 **Entity Abstraction**

-tc provides 8 cloud primitives or _entities_.
-These can be thought of like atoms.
-Entities can be defined in a cloud-agnostic way.
+Entities can be thought of like atoms.
+They can be defined in a cloud-agnostic way. tc provides eight entities that are sufficient to build sophisticated serverless topologies.

 **Namespacing**